Advertisement

 before the final pre-vote discussion of Article II at General Assembly

-After a democratic process involving thousands of Unitarian Universalists discussing the faith’s values and core theology over the past three-plus years, delegates at General Assembly 2024 voted decisively to approve a new statement of values and beliefs for Unitarian Universalism.
+After a democratic process involving thousands of Unitarian Universalists discussing the faith’s values and core theology over the past three-plus years, delegates at General Assembly 2024 voted decisively to approve a new statement of Shared Values and Covenant for Unitarian Universalism.

-“This is a historic moment for Unitarian Universalism, as we move our living tradition forward to focus on shared values that will help promote liberation, radical inclusion, and communal care both within our church and across society,” said UUA President Rev. Dr. Sofía Betancourt.
+“This is a historic moment for Unitarian Universalism, as we move our living tradition forward to focus on Shared Values that will help promote liberation, radical inclusion, and communal care both within our church and across society,” said Unitarian Universalist Association President Rev. Dr. Sofía Betancourt.

 The new values are Equity, Generosity, Interdependence, Justice, Pluralism, and Transformation, centered around Love.